decalog, 1st, 2nd, 3rd, 4th, 5th, 6th, 7th, 8th, 9th, 10th

 That pictures should not be made of God the Father is clear.
 Why can’t pictures be made of Jesus who clearly did have a body?
 Or of the Holy Spirit who took on the form of a dove at the baptism of Jesus?

 Many writers have cautiously allowed pictures of Jesus for the above reason.
-Nevertheless, the temptation to venerate in some way the picture or statue of Jesus would be almost inevitable.
+Nevertheless, the temptation to venerate in some way the picture or statue of Jesus would be almost impossible to resist.
 As a result, Reformed and Presbyterian churches generally maintain the old protestant practice of having no pictures or representations of any of the three Persons of the Blessed Trinity.

 The wording of the second command, however, seems to forbid only the making of carved statues.
 Are pictures of God permitted?